mpfrush/Rprojects/README.md

   + initial data analysis and EDA is published in Rpubs: http://rpubs.com/violetgirl/199678.
   + EDA part 2 is published in Rpubs: http://rpubs.com/violetgirl/201099.
-  + Desicion trees and random forests is published in Rpubs: http://rpubs.com/violetgirl/201285.
+  + Decision trees and random forests is published in Rpubs: http://rpubs.com/violetgirl/201285.